BrainJS/brain.js/README.md

 :bulb: **Note**: This is a continuation of the [**harthur/brain**](https://github.com/harthur/brain) repository (which is not maintained anymore).
 For more details, check out [this issue](https://github.com/harthur/brain/issues/72).

-## W3C machine learning standardization process

-If you are a developer or if you just care about how ML API should look like - please take a part and join W3C community and share your opinions or simply support opinions you like or agree with.

-Brain.js is widely adopted open source machine learning library in javascript world.
-There are several reasons for it, but most notable is **simplicity of usage while not sacrafizing performance**.
-We would like to keep it also simple to learn, simple to use and performant when it comes to W3C standard.
-We think that current brain.js API is quite close to what we could expect to become a standard.
-And since supporting doesn't require much effort and still can make a hudge difference feel free to join W3C community group and support us with brain.js like API.

-### Links

-Get involved into W3C machine learning ongoing standardization proces [here](https://www.w3.org/community/webmachinelearning/).

-You can also join our open discussion about standardization [here](https://github.com/BrainJS/brain.js/issues/337).

 ## Table of Contents

 - [Examples](#examples)